accso/java9-jigsaw-examples/jigsaw-examples/example_interface-callback/readme.md

 ![Example's Module Dependency Graph](moduledependencies.png)

 ### Example shows ...
-TODO

-- Aufruf von Callback-Schnittstellen

-Modul modcallee definiert ein Callback-Interface ICallback, das beim Methodenaufruf von Callee.doIt() mitgegeben wird.
-In der Methode Callee.doIt() wird das Callback-Interface aufgerufen.
+- Calling a callback interface
+- Module modcallee defines a callback interface ICallback, which is returned when calling Callee.doIt().

-Modul modcallbackhandler implementiert ICallback
+- Module modcallbackhandler does implement the interface ICallback

-Modul modmain bringt Callee und Implementierung zusammen.
-Callee kann die Implementierung von ICallback aufrufen END TODO
+- Module modmain brings Callee and implementation together: Callee can call the implementation of ICallback